fclabs/rag-front-streamlit/frontend/app/pages/Documentation.md

 * Multi-model support could be added to the system, so it can use different models from different vendor for different tasks.
 * Few-shot learning could be added to the system, so it can learn from few examples and improve the quality of the responses.
 Analyzing the user feedback can be used to improve the model and rates.
 * Fine-tuning could be added to the system, so it can improve the quality of the responses for a specific task or domain.
 This could be done by using a smaller model and training it on a specific dataset, which save money and time (reduced latency).

+### Multi Agent

+* Some LLM-based agents for procedures esxecuted locallly will improve the performance of the system, as it will reduce the latency of the responses.
+* Use LLM as a tool to solve specific tasks, like generating code or summarizing documents.
+Is not a good idea to use LLM for all the tasks, as it could be expensive and slow.
+* Conditional edges can be improved using more comple state records.
+For example, keeping records of executed agents in the state.